LeffiLeftism/Roomacle_Frontend1/README.md

 Here u can import the the project to edit with vue.

 To edit Frontend 1, u need to import the Testdata.json file with the "Import File"-Button at start so get basic data so all components work properly.
+To change between roomtype "Büroraum" and "Vorlesungsraum" you have to change the Testdata.json-File.
+Change setup.room.type to "buero" or "vl".

 ### Compiles and hot-reloads for development
 ```